Zhang Xiao (photographer): They

-They is a series of photographs mostly taken while Zhang was working in Chongqing; they are of scenes in Chongqing itself but also nearby on the Yangtze and Jialing rivers and elsewhere.
+They is a series of photographs mostly taken while Zhang was working in Chongqing; they are of scenes in Chongqing itself but also from nearby on the Yangtze and Jialing rivers and elsewhere.
 The colour photographs are square format, and employed a Holga camera.
 A book of the photographs was published in China in 2012; two years later a smaller selection was published in Paris.

 Coastline

 For Coastline, Zhang "visited every town and city along the Chinese coastline", from 2009 to 2013.
 The photographs are colour again, but this time Zhang used a Mamiya 7 II camera.
 Zhang has described the coastline as "[China's] first area of impact from external culture and the rapid economic development; the series "records subtle and surreal moments of life by the sea".

 Cited by Agnès Sire as showing an intimate and contemporary China without any exoticism, Coastline won Prix HSBC pour la photographie 2011, and as a result was widely exhibited and published in book form in Arles by Actes Sud in 2011.
-Three years later a different selection was published in Kowloon by Jiazazhi Press, and a smaller selection in Tokyo by Zen Foto Gallery.
+Three years later, a different selection was published in Kowloon by Jiazazhi Press, and a smaller selection in Tokyo by Zen Foto Gallery.

 Envelopes

-In China photojournalists are offered cash for their positive comment on a topic they are covering.
+In China, photojournalists are offered cash for their positive comment on a topic they are covering.
 Although in his career as a photojournalist Zhang declined such offers of envelopes containing large sums of money where he considered it unconscionable to do so, he accepted those with smaller sums where he considered the topic insignificant.
 He collected the envelopes, which he has exhibited.